hltfbk/E3C-Corpus/README.md

 Table 2: number of documents (tokens) per language and layer.
 <br/><br/>

-Layer 1 and Layer 2 are the core of the corpus and special attention has been awarded to creating a balanced document set in terms of size.
+Layer 1 and Layer 2 are the core of the corpus and special attention has been awarded to creating a balanced document set in terms of size (Table 3).
 Short (<200 tokens), medium (200–400 tokens) and long (400–600 tokens) texts have been selected, as we presumed that text length would directly affect the temporal information in text; the longer the  text,  themore complex temporal graph.

 | Layer       | Size        | English      | French       | Italian      | Spanish      | Basque       |
 | ----------- | ----------- | ------------ | ------------ | ------------ | ------------ | ------------ |